 Tristan \t-ris-tan, tr(i)-stan\ as a boys' name (also used less generally as girls' name Tristan) is pronounced TRISS-tan.
 It is of Celtic origin.
 From a Celtic name.
 In Arthurian legend, Tristan (sometimes called Tristram) was a Knight of the Round Table and the tragic hero of the medieval tale "Tristan and Isolde".
 The tale has been retold in many poems and operas.
 This ancient name may derive from a Pictish original, Drostan, but the form was probably influenced by the French term "triste", meaning "sad".
 The name is popular in Spain.

 Tristan is a somewhat prominent first name for males (#778 out of 1220, Top 64%) and an even more prominent last name for both adults and children (#14730 out of 88799, Top 17%).
 (2000 U.S. Census)

-Displayed below is the baby name popularity of the name Tristan for boys.
-Tristan reached its highest rank of #68 in the U.S. in 1996 (Source: 2014 Birth Name Statistics).
+Presented below is the birth name popularity of Tristan for boys.
+Tristan entered the list in 1970-1979 and reached its peak position of #68 in the U.S. in 1996, and is currently at #101.
+(2014 Birth Statistics)

-A suggested similar baby name is Kristan.
-This name tends to be less commonly used than Tristan.
+A recommended similar baby name is Kristan.
+This name tends to be less frequently used than Tristan.